-macXserver: a modern X11 server for macOS, built in 30 days
+macXserver: a rootless X11 server for macOS, built in 30 days

 Features